Range Rover Evoque PHEV boot space & seating

 - 4Engines, drive & performanceThe Evoque P300e hybrid is no featherweight, but the electrified drivetrain hasn't spoiled its solid and comfortable driving experience

-- 6Practicality & boot space - currently readingOutright practicality has never been an Evoque trump card, but the P300e is no better or worse than other models in the range in this regard
+- 6Boot space, seating & practicality - currently readingOutright practicality has never been an Evoque trump card, but the P300e is no better or worse than other models in the range in this regard